Phones are so big nowadays they’re easy to drop while taking a photo. But not with Hansnap.

 It’s a strap for your phone that means it’s always attached to your wrist.
 Peel off the cover and stick it to the back of your handset.
 Then you click in the strap and hook it around your wrist or the palm of your hand.
 And that’s it.

 Using it, you can use your phone like a camcorder, or flip it around and snap a selfie.
-Well, it's a lot less annoying than a selfie stick.
+Well,

 You can also use it to attach your phone to a railing or a tree branch, so you can snap a group shot without having to ask a passerby.